Chronic pain after breast cancer surgery

-How common is it?
+How common is pain after surgery?

 One of the first UK studies of chronic pain after mastectomy was conducted in Scotland in 1999.
-Over 400 women were surveyed at three years after breast cancer surgery and 43 per cent reported pain in the chest and upper arm.
+Over 400 women were surveyed at three years after their breast cancer surgery and 43 per cent still reported pain in the chest and upper arm.
 Many women reported problems with everyday activities, such as lifting bags, turning the steering wheel when driving and doing household tasks.
-For some women, the painful symptoms had started fairly soon after their operation; for others, symptoms had started later, possibly relating to radiotherapy and chemotherapy treatment.
+For some women, the painful symptoms had started fairly soon after their operation; for others, symptoms had started later, possibly relating to radiotherapy and chemotherapy treatments.

 Nerve and phantom pains

 Women with neuropathic pain (nerve pain) use terms such as ‘stabbing’, ‘burning’, ‘tingling’, ‘shooting pain’ or ’numbness’ to describe their symptoms.
 Surgeons may have to dissect branches of the main nerve running through the underarm when removing the tumour and surrounding tissue – this is unavoidable, but may be partly responsible for some symptoms.